Skip to main content

 Updated on

-Choosing between electric and gas heating is a hot topic that sparks curiosity among homeowners, especially when cost is a key factor.
-On average, gas heating might set you back around £500 per year, while electric heating can climb up to £750, depending on your energy choices and consumption habits.
-Read on to find out which style of heating is better for your home and wallet.
+Choosing between electric and gas heating is a common consideration for homeowners, especially when cost is a key factor.
+On average, gas heating might cost around £500 per year, while electric heating can rise to £750, depending on your energy choices and consumption habits.
+Read on to find out which style of heating may fit your home and budget.

 Want to get quotes from local tradespeople?